 How it works…

-The SNF will get full training, tailored for their particular foster dogs’ needs, and will have ongoing support from both Carrie, our IMDT trainer and Stephanie, our Health & Welfare Officer.
+The SNF will get full training, tailored to their particular foster dogs’ needs, and will have ongoing support from Carrie, our IMDT trainer.

 - Fill in a Foster Questionnaire so that we have a general idea of your situation.

 - Initial phone call from the SNF Co-ordinator to discuss the Programme and your suitability.

 - If your situation is a good fit for the Programme, you will receive basic training in the form of 1 or 2 sessions via Google Meet with Carrie.
 This will cover the basics of canine care, body language and behaviour, specifically relating to the types of dogs we are seeing in rescue.

 - Followed by a little Pop Quiz.
 Nothing frightening!
 Just so we get an idea of where you’re at.

 - There may be required reading and/or videos to watch in your own time.

 - Then, wait for the call to hear you have been matched with a suitable foster dog!

 - Once matched with a dog, each SNF will be provided with a tailored Care Plan for their foster.
 Additional reading or videos on topics specific to your foster dog may be needed.
 Carrie will be available to provide ongoing support and advice during the foster period.